Civil liberties: India

 Fundamental Rights primarily protect individuals from any arbitrary State actions, but some rights are enforceable against private individuals too.
 For instance, the constitution abolishes untouchability and prohibits begar.
-These provisions act as a check both on State action and actions of private individuals.
+These provisions act as a check both on State actions and the actions of private individuals.
 Fundamental Rights are not absolute and are subject to reasonable restrictions as necessary for the protection of national interest.
-In the Kesavananda Bharati vs. state of Kerala case, the Supreme Court ruled that all provisions of the constitution, including Fundamental Rights can be amended.
-However, the Parliament cannot alter the basic structure of the constitution like secularism, democracy, federalism, separation of powers.
+In the Kesavananda Bharati vs. State of Kerala case, the Supreme Court ruled that all provisions of the constitution, including Fundamental Rights can be amended.
+However, the Parliament cannot alter the basic structure of the constitution like secularism, democracy, federalism, and separation of powers.
 Often called the "Basic structure doctrine", this decision is widely regarded as an important part of Indian history.
 In the 1978 Maneka Gandhi v.
 Union of India case, the Supreme Court extended the doctrine's importance as superior to any parliamentary legislation.
-According to the verdict, no act of parliament can be considered a law if it violated the basic structure of the constitution.
+According to the verdict, no act of parliament can be considered a law if it violates the basic structure of the constitution.
 This landmark guarantee of Fundamental Rights was regarded as a unique example of judicial independence in preserving the sanctity of Fundamental Rights.

-The Fundamental Rights can only be altered by a constitutional amendment, hence their inclusion is a check not only on the executive branch, but also on the Parliament and state legislatures.
+The Fundamental Rights can only be altered by a constitutional amendment, hence their inclusion is a check not only on the executive branch but also on the Parliament and state legislatures.
 The imposition of a state of emergency may lead to a temporary suspension of the rights conferred by Article 19 (including freedoms of speech, assembly and movement, etc.) to preserve national security and public order.
 The President can, by order, suspend the constitutional written remedies as well.